syjgino/SLA/README.md

 ### Setup
 1. You will need a Species Name Dictionary (spname_dict_xxx.xlsx) and a Standard Dictionary (standard_dict_xxx.xlsx) to perform the data analysis step.
 Make sure these match the Analyst methods utilized in your sample run.
-You will also need the Sample Map you filled out while setting up the samples.
-Follow the example on the Sample Map.
-Make sure that each sample is appropriately demarcated into experiments and groups, and that the normalization values for each sample are correct.
 2. There is a Mute column in spname_dict_xxx.
 You can mute a species from the output by setting the value to TRUE.
 (Internal Standards and species end with “_2” are always muted from output.)